wang606/SpineSkeletonDataConverter/README.md

 > ⚠️ **Development Warning**
 >
 > Version conversion functionality has not been thoroughly tested.
+> Atlas format differs between 3.x and 4.x versions, so converting skeleton files alone is insufficient.

 A powerful command-line tool for converting Spine skeleton data between different formats and different versions, with automatic version detection and support for multiple Spine runtime versions.